 - Facility management and planning services

 - o Building maintenance

 - Security services

 - Building insurance

-- o Municipal services, e.g. water, electricity, property tax, etc.
+- Municipal services, e.g. water, electricity, property tax, etc.

-3. The support costs of the Vice-Rector (Research, Innovation and Postgraduate studies) that form part of the ICRR and are funded directly from the ICRR apportionment, amount to 1% of the ICRR and must be apportioned directly to a central research fund.
-This fund may be used in support of research and research related activities at the discretion of the Vice-Rector (Research, Innovation and Postgraduate studies).
+- 3. The support costs of the Deputy Vice-Chancellor (Research, Innovation and Postgraduate studies) that form part of the ICRR and are funded directly from the ICRR apportionment, is apportioned directly to a central research fund.
+This fund may be used in support of research and research-related activities at the discretion of the Deputy Vice-Chancellor (Research, Innovation and Postgraduate studies).